cognitom/dominiq/docs/advanced.md

 listen(dom, 'click').map(toName).subscribe(actions)
 ```

-The code above is ok for small applications.
-For larger ones, we have an action registration method.
+The code above is not bad, but could be much simpler with our action registration method.
 The equivalent above is here:

 ```javascript
 import {register} from 'dominiq'